 Most local laws prohibit school-age children from taking unexcused school absences.
 If caught being truant, juveniles may be processed in juvenile court or processed informally.
 In some states, such as Virginia and Arizona, parents can also be held accountable for their children's truancy and may be fined or jailed.

 Many crimes that used to be afforded juvenile protection are now charged as adult crimes with adult penalties.
 Understanding the ramifications of juvenile petitions and convictions can be the key to your decision of whether to fight your charges or accept a plea deal.
-If you or a loved one has been charged with a juvenile offense, it's best to talk to an experienced criminal defense attorney who can help you sort through the laws and give you personalized legal advice.
+If you or a loved one are facing juvenile offense charges, it's best to talk to an experienced criminal defense attorney who can help you sort through the laws and give you personalized legal advice.